joelshrestha-dev/Software-Eng-App/Calendar/README.txt

 Go back to apis and services -> credentials and click on your desktop client edit and u should see a client secret file that you can download at the bottum.

 Save that in this folder.
+Rename it client_secret.